Shillingzheng/Gitbook/solutions/fiats.md

 Even if you identify strongly with Crypto and most of your assets are Crypto, the undeniable fact is that we still can't live without fiat currencies.

-MixPay offers fiat currency withdrawals, currently supports USD and AED, for more fiat currency support, please watch out for product updates.
+MixPay offers selling cryptocurrencies to fiat currency, currently supports USD and AED, for more fiat currency support, please watch out for product updates.

 _Note that this feature is not available by default, please contact us if you have requests._